dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 ### Code for low overhead
 I knew I'd be up against limits of the chip: 32K Flash, 2K SRAM, 1K EEPROM.
 Here is how I dealt with it.

-### Use the message passing & signalling structures of the RTOS.
+### Use the message passing & signalling structures of the RTOS
 That's what they're there for.

 ### Write lightweight usage services